Akshaya-Reddi/Morsecode_aj/README.md

 # Morse code Translator
 A simple python wrapper for Morse Code translator.
 Use it for translating text to Morse code and vice versa.
 It also produces a beep sound for the Morse code.
+It is like a game which creates more fun while using it.

 # Installation
 Fast install: